 For that, there are a number of approaches.
 Researchers at Washington University in St. Louis (WUSTL) this winter, for example, published results of a study focused on cellular behavior, showing it can eradicate HIV within the cells before it becomes fully active.

 “It got a lot of attention in the ‘cure’ community,” Madsen said.
 “It fits a general theme in advances, in terms of understanding which pathways are involved in recognizing HIV, what changes are made to the cell when it’s infected, and how cellular machinery can be used to recognize those changes.

 “Researchers are increasingly turning their focus from how to induce the virus out of hiding to which host pathways are involved and how to intervene to enhance host cell immunity.”

-Broadly neutralizing antibodies (bNAbs) also are generating a lot of interest in the ‘cure’ field, she said. bNAbs are direct-acting antivirals that prevent the virus from entering uninfected cells.
+Broadly neutralizing antibodies (bNAbs) also are generating a lot of interest in the ‘cure for HIV’ field, she said. bNAbs are direct-acting antivirals that prevent the virus from entering uninfected cells.
 Because they are antibodies isolated originally from people, they can engage with the host immune system – distinguishing them from other antivirals – and potentially attract the host immune cells to infected cells.

 When bNAbs were administered to HIV patients, in a few, the virus remained suppressed long after therapy was withdrawn.
 ViiV has a bNAb in development, and other companies also have bnAbs in clinical development.
 It represents a potentially important piece of a cure regimen.